mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Introduction

-(work in progress...)

 Hi, I'm Glenn Fiedler and for the last six months I've been researching networked physics in virtual reality.

+This research was generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

-Previously, I've presented at GDC talking about networked physics in the context of worlds of cubes, but it's entirely something different to be _inside_ that world and able to interact with it, let alone to see another player in the virtual space and to be able to interact with them.
+Previously, I've presented at GDC talking about networked physics in the context of worlds of cubes, but it's entirely something different to be _inside_ that world and able to interact with it, let alone to see another player in the virtual space and interact with them.
+Thanks to the Oculus SDK, Unity and PhysX I was able to get up running quickly in VR and see the potential of networked physics in virtual reality.

-My research in this area was generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

-# The Goal

-(work in progress...)

-So when Oculus approached me about sponsoring my work in this area I thought about what could be interesting to build in VR?

-What would be a compelling technical demo built around networked physics in VR?

-What would be so technically challenging that I wasn't actually sure it could be done?

-We came up with a shared world experience in virtual reality where players can interact with a stack of cubes, pick up cubes with the touch controllers and stack them, throw cubes between each other, and the key point.  and place objects and stack them.
-Throw objects to each other, throw objects at stacks and all running over the internet with no visible latency.
+From this point on the goal was to see if it would be possible to seamlessly network a physics simulation of a large number of cubes, so that players could interact with this simulation with no perceived latency while picking up, moving, placing and throwing and catching cubes.
+At the core was the most important requirement: that players must be able to construct stable stacks of cubes.
+Stacks that network without visible jitter or instability.

+I'm happy to report that this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).
+Please try this demo in virtual reality before continuing, as the rest of this article will explain how the demo was implemented, but that's no substitute for actually getting in there in there and experiencing it.

-(Unity, PhysX, what technique is best to network the physics simulation?)
+# How to network physics in Unity?

+...

 # What about deterministic lockstep?